Boyfriend pierced his penis

 Unprotected sex involving genital piercings may increase the risk of infection at the point of the piercing.
 A risk of tissue damage and systemic infections exists for the pierced person which could be exacerbated by sexual activity.
 Barriers to bodily fluids and disease, such as condoms and dams are recommended to protect both you and your partner.
 Water-based lubricant is also suggested to help you adapt to this new addition to your boyfriend's penis.
 The APP also mentions that the chance of condoms tearing is not usually a problem.
 If the jewelry interferes with the fit of normal condoms (which it rarely does until the piercing jewelry is enlarged), larger male condoms or female condoms could be an option.

 You also mentioned that your boyfriend is considering a procedure called sub incision.
 This process involves a cut straight down the underside of the penis, cutting through the urethra.
 This body modification makes the penis appear split from the bottom view.
 You may want to discuss these modifications, your feelings, and the effect that you both think having this next body modification might have on your relationship — physically, sexually, and emotionally.

 Asking questions, listening, and discussing with your boyfriend as well as with others who are knowledgeable about piercings may help you get the information you need to either feel more at ease or decide next steps for your relationship.
 You may also consider gaining some perspective on the situation by enlisting the help of a professional.
-If you're a student at Columbia, you can make an appointment at Counseling and Psychological Services for yourself or with your partner (couples counseling) by calling X4-2878.
+You may find it helpful to speak to a counselor on your own, or you may want to see a counselor with your partner.